MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

     ![Screenshot that shows the **Source settings** tab.](./media/contoso-migration-rehost-vm/source-settings.png)

 1. In **Virtual machines**, they select the machines to replicate.
-    - If the Contoso admins have run an assessment for the VMs, they can apply VM sizing and disk type (premium/standard) recommendations from the assessment results.
+    - If the Contoso admin ran an assessment for the VMs, they can apply VM sizing and disk type (premium/standard) recommendations from the assessment results.
 In **Import migration settings from an Azure Migrate assessment?**, they select the **Yes** option.
     - If they didn't run an assessment or don't want to use the assessment settings, they select the **No** option.
-    - If they selected to use the assessment, they select the VM group and assessment name.
+    - If they select to use the assessment, they select the VM group and assessment name.

     ![Screenshot that shows selecting assessments.](./media/contoso-migration-rehost-vm/select-assessment.png)

 1. In **Virtual machines**, they search for VMs as needed and check each VM to migrate.
 Then they select **Next: Target settings**.

-1. In **Target settings**, they select the subscription, and target region to which they'll migrate, and specify the resource group in which the Azure VMs will reside after migration.
-In **Virtual Network**, they select the Azure virtual network/subnet to which the Azure VMs will be joined after migration.
+1. In **Target settings**, they select the subscription, and target region to which they'll migrate, and specify the resource group in which the Azure VMs reside after migration.
+In **Virtual Network**, they select the Azure virtual network/subnet to which the Azure VMs are joined after migration.

-1. In **Azure Hybrid Benefit**, the Contoso admins:
+1. In **Azure Hybrid Benefit**, the Contoso admin:

-    - Select **No** if they don't want to apply Azure Hybrid Benefit.
+    - Selects **No** if they don't want to apply Azure Hybrid Benefit.
 Then they select **Next**.
-    - Select **Yes** if they have Windows Server machines that are covered with active Software Assurance or Windows Server subscriptions, and they want to apply the benefit to the machines they're migrating.
+    - Selects **Yes** if they have Windows Server machines that are covered with active Software Assurance or Windows Server subscriptions, and they want to apply the benefit to the machines they're migrating.
 Then they select **Next**.

 1. In **Compute**, they review the VM name, size, OS disk type, and availability set.
 VMs must conform with [Azure requirements](/azure/migrate/migrate-support-matrix-vmware#vmware-requirements).

     - **VM size:** If they're using assessment recommendations, the VM size dropdown list contains the recommended size.
 Otherwise, Azure Migrate picks a size based on the closest match in the Azure subscription.
-Alternatively, they can pick a manual size in **Azure VM size.**
+Alternatively, the admin can pick a manual size in **Azure VM size.**
     - **OS disk:** They specify the OS (boot) disk for the VM.
 The OS disk is the disk that has the operating system bootloader and installer.
     - **Availability set:** If the VM should be in an Azure availability set after migration, they specify the set.
 The set must be in the target resource group specified for the migration.